parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 ![OutputDebugString](/images/2014/flare/7-10.jpg "OutputDebugString")

-This is almost the exact listing 16-1 in page 353 of Practical Malware Analysis book ([Link to p.353 on Google Books](http://books.google.com/books?id=FQC8EPYy834C&pg=PA353&dq=outputdebugstring&hl=en&sa=X&ei=lcksVI7JM9bGsQSdpoGACA&ved=0CDsQ6AEwBQ#v=onepage&q=outputdebugstring&f=false)).
+This is almost the same as listing 16-1 in page 353 of ``Practical Malware Analysis`` book ([Link to p.353 on Google Books](http://books.google.com/books?id=FQC8EPYy834C&pg=PA353&dq=outputdebugstring&hl=en&sa=X&ei=lcksVI7JM9bGsQSdpoGACA&ved=0CDsQ6AEwBQ#v=onepage&q=outputdebugstring&f=false)).
 First the current error code is set to ``0x1234``.
-Then ``OutputDebugString`` is called with.
-An error occurs if a debugger is not attached to the application and current error code changes, otherwise there is no error and error code remains ``0x1234``.
-Later, last error code is retrieved by calling ``GetLastError``, if this value is not changed then we a debugger is attached to the application and string ``Sandboxes are fun to play in`` is xor-ed with blob.
-If there is not debugger string ``I'm gonna sandbox your face`` is used.
+Then ``OutputDebugString`` is called with string ``bah!``.
+An error occurs if a debugger is not attached to the application and current error code changes, otherwise there is no error and last error code remains ``0x1234``.
+Later, last error code is retrieved by calling ``GetLastError``, if this value is not changed then a debugger is attached to the application and string ``Sandboxes are fun to play in`` is xor-ed with blob.
+In the absence of a debugger, ``I'm gonna sandbox your face`` is used.

 {% codeblock lang:nasm OutputDebugString %}
 if(debugger_is_attached):